msu-cmse-courses/cmse495-FS25/Schedule.md

 # Course Schedule

-In Fall of 2025, class will meet weekly 9:30-10:40am in Engineering Building Holmes Hall room W9.
+In Fall of 2025, class will meet weekly 9:30-10:40am in Holmes Hall room W9.

 [Click this link to download an ical file of this schedule](./CMSE495_FALL_2025_Calendar.ics)